Spectrum of Schr\"odinger operators on subcovering graphs

 $\bullet$ we obtain asymptotics of the band edges of the Schr\"odinger operator $H_\gt$ on the subcovering $\cG_\gt$ as the length of all chiral vectors from the primitive set $\gt$ tends to infinity (Theorem \ref{TAsy1}).

-\no We illustrate the obtained results by some examples of periodic graphs and their subcoverings with asymptotically close spectra.
-In particular, we describe all subcoverings of the $d$-dimensional lattice, the hexagonal lattice and the diamond lattice which are isospectral to the original periodic graphs (Examples \ref{Ehex}, \ref{ExSl} and \ref{Exa3}, respectively).
+\no We illustrate the obtained results by some examples of periodic graphs and their subcoverings.
+In particular, we describe all subcoverings of the $d$-dimensional lattice, the hexagonal lattice and the diamond lattice (with the unit edge weight) which are isospectral to the original periodic graphs (Examples \ref{Ehex}, \ref{ExSl} and \ref{Exa3}, respectively).

 In Section \ref{Sec3} we prove our main results.
 The proofs are based on the connection between the dispersion relations for the Schr\"odinger operators $H$ on a periodic graph $\cG$ and $H_\gt$ on its subcovering $\cG_\gt$.
 In the proof we also use the crucial fact that the periodic graph $\cG$ and its subcovering $\cG_\gt$ with a primitive set $\gt$ of chiral vectors have the same fundamental graph.
 Section \ref{Sec4} is devoted to examples of periodic graphs and their asymptotically isospectral and just isospectral subcoverings.